 What is Exercise Science?

-Exercise Science is the systematic study of the mechanisms underlying human movement, inclusive of exercise, physical activity, and sedentary behaviors.
-Sub-disciplines include exercise physiology, neuroscience, psychology, motor control, and biomechanics.
-As exercise scientists focus on expanding knowledge and understanding through scientific inquiry, we draw upon theories from many other disciplines, including biology, chemistry, physics, and psychology, as well as medical sciences such as physiology, neuroscience, anatomy, and bioengineering.
-An individual studying exercise science should have a strong interest in applying scientific principles to a variety of populations in research and clinical settings.
+To expand knowledge and understanding through scientific inquiry, an exercise scientist draws upon theories from many other disciplines, including biology, chemistry, physics and psychology, as well as medical sciences such as physiology, neuroscience, anatomy, and bioengineering.
+Students considering an exercise science degree should have a strong interest in applying scientific principles to a variety of populations in research and clinical settings.

 Exercise Science at Elon